abhinavchandrav/2335freestyleproj/README.md

 Simply put, if a stock has Positive Momentum, you will likely be better off investing in the stock than a Treasury bill (a "safe" investment).

+The yield data is from Treasury bills with a 1 year maturity.

 *Assumption: Momentum is indicative of future returns*

 ## Set Up